-There’s only three of us now.
-Geert, Joanna and I. We’re having fun together, bear each others troubles, celebrate each others victories and help one another when in need.
+There’s only two of us now.
+Geert and I. We’re having fun together, bear each others troubles, celebrate each others victories and help one another when in need.

 We have frequent and focussed communication.
-Joanna and Geert know what’s going on in my life, what my short and long term ideas are, both on personal and professional level and they tell me what they wish to share with me.
+Geert knows what’s going on in my life, what my short and long term ideas are, both on personal and professional level and they tell me what they wish to share with me.

-I love hearing about their journeys as human beings, how they find peace of mind and how their lives evolve.
+I love hearing about people’s journeys as human beings, how they find peace of mind and how their lives evolve.

 Business-wise, they know exactly what they earn for the company and what they cost the company.
 As is typical with IT consultancy, there’s a huge gap between the two.
 Most consultancies don’t make these numbers transparent.